Application to the Department of Surgery

-Applications from qualified candidates outside the UF Department of Surgery can be obtained by contacting Dr. Moldawer directly at:
+Applications from qualified candidates outside the UF Department of Surgery can be obtained by contacting Dr. Moldawer.

 The faculty of the Department of Surgery recognizes the importance of mentored research in the training of general surgery house officers.
 Although such an experience can be obtained during clinical training, the faculty believe that all general surgery house officers would benefit from and should a consider a one- to three-year dedicated research experience in the laboratory of a peer-review funded investigator.
 The Department of Surgery offers a number of research opportunities within the department and in the College of Medicine.

 Choosing the right research experience: The decision to participate in a mentored research experience should be made by the house officer in consultation with his or her faculty mentor, the chairman and the Department of Surgery Research Advisory Committee.
 That decision should be based on the career objectives of the house officer and his or her past research and clinical experiences.